0xjiggleandwiggle/league-champions-poc/README.md

 ##### - Option B (Docker commands):

-The app needs 3 containers:
+The app needs 3 containers (Database, Backend, Frontend):
-   +  Mysql container ( attach to a network and volume for persistance):
        1. First we create a volume using this command:
             ```sh
             $ docker volume create league-db